 The Southern white rhino can be found mostly in South Africa, with smaller translocated populations found in Kenya and Zimbabwe.
 There are also smaller reintroduced populations in Namibia, Botswana, Zimbabwe, Zambia, Swaziland, Uganda and Eswatini, while a small population survives in Mozambique.

-Populations of white rhino have recovered from an all-time low of around 100 in 1895 to the current wild population of around 18,067 and the species is now classified as Near Threatened.
+Populations of white rhino have recovered from an all-time low of around 100 in 1895 to the current wild population of between 17,212 - 18,915 and the species is now classified as Near Threatened.
 However, an increase in habitat loss and rhino poaching since 2008, particularly in South Africa, is once again threatening the total population.
 Rhino horn is often sold by poachers on the wildlife trade black market, typically in Asia where keratin is considered very valuable.
 However, the southern white rhino’s population increase is considered a great conservation success!

 While rhino conservation efforts and rhino-safe national parks and game reserves in southern Africa have helped increase white rhino numbers, there is always more work to be done!